Trail Cooking

 One Pot Method:

-In a 2 Liter pot add 4 cups water, bring to a boil.
-Add in the pasta bag, bring back to a boil, lower flame on stove and cook for time on pasta package, lowering flame as needed to maintain a simmer.
-In the last minute add in the rehydrated freeze-dried chicken.
+In a 2-liter pot, add 4 cups water and bring to a boil.
+Add the pasta bag and bring back to a boil.
+Lower the flame on the stove and cook for a time on the pasta package, lowering the flame as needed to maintain a simmer.
+In the last minute, add the rehydrated freeze-dried chicken.

 Carefully drain off most of the remaining water (there won’t be a lot).